 On a rainy day in spring, there’s nothing better than whiling away the hours in a cosy bookshop, or at least we think so.
 Lucky London is home to some of the most unconventional out there.
-From a literary store on water (yes, really) to the oldest in the capital, we bring you the best independent bookshops in London…
+From a literary shop on water (yes, really) to the oldest in the capital, we bring you the best independent bookshops in London.

 7 Best Independent Bookshops in London

 With nine enchanting stores located across the UK, Daunt Books has established itself as a star on the independent bookstore scene.
 Specialising in travel literature, each store is as character-full and quaint as the other, but the original Edwardian branch in Marylebone is particularly striking – and popular on Instagram – featuring imposing oak galleries, skylights, and the store’s trademark emerald green throughout.
 Spend a morning perusing the branch’s beautiful portfolio of books, then stroll over to The Ivy Cafe Marylebone for a spot of tea whilst you dive into your new book. dauntbooks.co.uk